Principal Data Engineer (MS Azure)

 ·Experience managing and mentoring data engineers

-·Excellent communication skills and the ability to explain complex technical ideas clearly
+·Excellent communication skills with the ability to explain complex technical ideas clearly to both technical and non-technical audiences

-·A collaborative approach and interest in raising engineering standards together
+·A collaborative approach and an interest in raising engineering standards across teams

 Alternatively, you can refer a friend or colleague by taking part in our fantastic referral schemes!
 If you have a friend or colleague who would be interested in this role, please refer them to us.
 For each relevant candidate that you introduce to us (there is no limit) and we place, you will be entitled to our general gift/voucher scheme.